Oh no! We may not fully support the browser or device software you are using !

-Tax Credit for Renters– See if you live in a state that offers renters credit based on the portion of rent your landlord charges you to cover property taxes.
+Tax Credit for Renters– Some states allow renters a credit based on the portion of rent your landlord charges you to cover property taxes.

-Home Office– You may be able to claim the home office deduction if you are self-employed and use a part of your rental home exclusively for your business.
+Home Office Deduction for Renters – You may be able to claim the home office deduction if you are self-employed and use a part of your home exclusively for your business.
 The amount of the deduction will depend on the size of your home office and the method you use to determine your expenses.